-The Practice runs an appointment system.
 To make an appointment please contact the surgery that you are registered with - and do ONE of the following:

 - Call in to our reception and we will be happy to help you

-For routine and advance bookings, you can ask for an appointment to see a doctor or nurse of your choice – please inform the receptionist.
+For routine and advance bookings, you can ask for an appointment to see a doctor or nurse of your choice – please speak to the receptionist.

 If your case is URGENT (and by this we mean needing immediate advice or treatment), the receptionist will ask you for an idea of the problem so that we can deal with your request efficiently.
 If all face-to-face appointments have been booked for that day you will be offered a telephone appointment and one of our medical team will ring you back to assess the problem.

 Please do not arrive more than 15 minutes before your appointment time.
 This will give you adequate time to book in at reception and will ensure we have a managed flow of patients in our waiting areas.
 If you are late for your appointment you may be asked to re-book.

 If you are unable to keep your appointment, you must let us know.
 Patients who regularly fail to attend appointments may be removed from the practice list.
-To cancel an appointment you can call 0121 553 4000 (option 2)
+To cancel an appointment please call the surgery you are registered with.